Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Methods

 \subsection{Experimental}

 HfAcAc (98\% purity) purchased from Sigma Aldrich was stored in glass vials under refrigeration.
 No further purification of the samples was undertaken.
-The sample container was submerged in an ice-salt bath at approximately -5$\degree$ C. The sample cell was heated to a temperature of approximately 60$\degree$ C to reduce clogging.
+The sample container was submerged in an ice-salt bath at approximately -5$\degree$ C. The HfAcAc was probed using a gas cell with a path length of 4 mm and an approximate pressure of $\approx 15$ mbar.
+This gas cell was further heated to 60 $^\circ$C to reduce clogging.

-A comprehensive description of the experimental setup may be found in previous papers.\cite{bhattacherjee_ultrafast_2017,Attar_2017,scutelnic2021,Epshtein2020} Briefly, 266 nm pulses with up to $\sim$ 30 mJ/cm\textsuperscript{2} pump fluence (2.5x10\textsuperscript{11} W/cm\textsuperscript{2} intensity) are used to excite the gas-phase HfAcAc molecules.
-These molecules are then probed with a broadband, soft X-ray pulse at the carbon K-edge at varying delays.
-The harmonics are produced using \mbox{$\approx2.5$ mJ} pulses of 1470 nm light generated via an optical parametric amplifier pumped by a pulsed Ti:sapphire laser.